45 percent of customers say they’re more likely to visit businesses that respond to their reviewsOnline Reviews Survey

 Use your current scores and review volume as a baseline and starting point as you embark on a reputation-building mission.
 While analyzing the data available on review sites, take a moment to understand which sites are most likely to generate the greatest amount of business leads.

-For example, if you are in the hospitality segment, spending time and effort learning about TripAdvisor is likely to be a smart move.
-(Check out: “8 Terrific TripAdvisor Tips for Businesses”)
+For example, if you are in the hospitality segment, spending time and effort learning about TripAdvisor for Business is likely to be a smart move.

 3. Document and Correct Trending Issues